01227 450661 / 07818061608 (preferred)

 I see clients in a room specifically designed for therapy discreetly within my own home in the city centre of Canterbury.

 Parking is available next to my house and there are good transport links to Canterbury.

 I am able to work with clients in the short term (generally an intensive 6 weeks of treatment) or offer long term work (although in the first instance, I would arrange to see a client for a limited period and then review our work together).
-An assessment is undertaken with all new clients to see if we can work well together.
+A reduced cost assessment is undertaken with all new clients to see if we can work well together.

 I am able to offer later evening appointments for clients who may be unavailable during the day - up to 9pm.

 Maps & Directions